kkirchhoff01/rpi-info-monitor/README.md

 # rpi-info-monitor
-Display information for multiple raspberry pi's in the console
+A simple, configurable application to monitor multiple raspberry pi's on a network, using the command line or a web UI

 ## Install:
 -----------